 - The Parent bloggers share some great kids crafts (I have little nephews who need to chill with a good project) and really made me feel protected – giving me advice when I feel low and sharing their home-life via their blogs.
 It’s a really personal thing to talk about your kids online and I always appreciate that.

 - The Foodies have offered all of their wisdom in jazzing up boring foods into sensational dishes.
 Sometimes I even tweak their recipes to make them a bit healthier – bonus.

 - The Fashion & Beauty bloggers gave me a sense of pride in my outward appearance, skin health & mental health.

 After learning a few things and improving my blogging style, and my poor writing skills.
 I decided to get back into the health bloggers groups.
-I knew my blog had a long way to go to confirm it’s place in the health category.
+I knew my blog had a long way to go to confirm it’s placed in the health category.
 Images and networking skills were needed, but more importantly, I needed to show my audience I was skilled in something specific – my ‘niche’.
 Mine being Health.

 I’m pretty confident that my passion and my little smidge of knowledge for this topic has solidified my place somewhere in the ‘health bloggers network’.
 So I knew I had to start getting to know even more bloggers and growing my audience and engagement.

 The thing is…